-You must carve out time of else sketching won’t happen.
-Either a set ‘sketching time’ or start fitting sketching into your daily routine – while you are doing something else or in the in-between moments.
+You must carve out time or else sketching won’t happen.
+Either set a dedicated ‘sketching time’ or start fitting sketching into your daily routine – while you are doing something else or in the in-between moments.
 I am a strong advocate for both approaches but because of my busy lifestyle, I am always trying to do the latter.

 There are many opportunities in daily life when you CAN sketch if you are thinking about it and have the confidence to go for it.
 After many years of taking risks and sketching in all kinds of half-opportunities, my friends and family now expect me to sketch and give me time for it or prompt me when my sketchbook is not out.
 I sketch alongside my nieces and nephews or on the train or while waiting for it to arrive.

 These days I sketch when I go to a cafe to work and I sketch from my car whenever I go eg. to the gym.